kissofjudase23/Doc-DSA/coding_interview.md

       * Approach3: Boyer-Moore Voting Algorithm, Time:O(n), Space:O(1)
         * Ref:
           * https://gregable.com/2013/10/majority-vote-algorithm-find-majority.html
+        * Algo:
-        * We maintain a count, which is incremented whenever we see an instance of our current candidate for majority element and decremented whenever we see anything else.
+          * We maintain a count,
+            * which is incremented whenever we see an instance of our current candidate for majority element
+            * and decremented whenever we see anything else.
 Whenever count equals 0, we effectively forget about everything in nums up to the current index and consider the current number as the candidate for majority element.
         * Example:
           * [5,5,5,5,5,1,2,3,4] -> final cnt = 1, majority=5
           * [5,1,5,2,5,3,5,4,5] -> final cnt = 1, majority=5
           * [1,2,3,4,5,5,5,5,5] -> final cnt = 5, majority=5
           * After scanning the array,
             * The cnt of the majority should be greater than 1
-            * The cnt of the majority should be equal to 0
+            * The cnt of the non-majority should be equal to 0 and will be forgot.
         * Python
           ```python
           def majorityElement(self, nums: List[int]) -> int:
             cnt = 0
             majority = None
             for n in nums:
-                if not cnt:
+                if cnt == 0:
                     majority = n
                 if n == majority:
                     cnt += 1
                 else: